 The fix is not a memo.
 The fix is to switch the default.
 Make the tool your power users have already chosen the approved tool.
 Move the seats.
 Eat the procurement awkwardness.
 The shadow AI line in your expense report is the user research.
 Act on it.

-Fund the disposition
+Fund the champions

 This is the inverse of the usual move.
 The usual move spreads the budget evenly across a broad cohort and produces a flat usage curve.
 The right move concentrates it on the steep part of the curve, because the steep part of the curve is where the leverage propagates from.
-Your top decile becomes the channel through which good practice reaches the broad middle.
+Your champions become the channel through which good practice reaches the broad middle.
 They become it because they are doing the work and the work is now visible.
 No curriculum will produce that effect.
 A few people with budget and a mandate will.

 Redesign three workflows, not thirty